 1 Power LED A solid green light indicates a proper connection to the power supply.
-The light will blink green during boot up.
-2 Internet LED A solid light indicates connection on the Internet port.
-If the LED is orange, the connection is good but the router cannot connect to the Internet.
+The light will blink green during the WPS process.
+The light will blink orange during boot up.
+2 Internet LED A solid green light indicates a connection to the Internet.
+If the LED is orange, a cable is connected but the router can not communicate with the Internet.